Hamed-Ayodeji/blackpearl-mini-project/README.md

   After applying the terraform script, the public IP addresses of the EC2 instances are exported to a file called `host-inventory` which is used by ansible to configure the EC2 instances.

   Also, the generated nameservers were copied and changed on the qserver dashboard.
+The nameservers were changed to the generated nameservers to ensure that the domain name points to the Elastic load balancer.
+Note that it takes some time for the changes to take effect.
+Qserver takes about 24 hours to propagate the changes, however, the changes were propagated in less than 24 hours, it took about 2 hours for the changes to take effect.

   ![name-servers](./.img/qservers%20dns.png)